SyedIbrahimHamza/Login-System/README.md

 Duplicate Username Check

-If the username already exists, the program asks the user to enter another username:
+If the username already exists, the program asks the user to enter another username.

+Example:

 Enter a username: Ali
 Username already exists.
 Please try again.